cjacker/dboh/README.md

 # dboh
-dboh is a simple command line utility to convert dec/bin/oct/hex numbers.
+dboh is a simple command line utility:
+* to convert between dec/bin/oct/hex numbers
+* to convert between ASCII value and visible char or descriptions.